ilake/civ5-mod-installer/README.md

 ```

 ## Notice
-The script will only install the last mod you subscribe, so you need to ruby the script every time when you subscribe new mod.
+The script will only install the last mod you subscribe, so you need to run the script every time when you subscribe new mod.

 ## Contributing